Wiki · Concept · Last reviewed June 25, 2026

 The summits function as agenda-setting machinery.
 They define what counts as a serious AI risk, which actors are expected to report on it, which institutions should test models, and which topics deserve international coordination.

 They also create a bridge between diplomatic language and technical practice.
-Declarations can be vague, but the institute network, safety-framework commitments, and scientific reports create more concrete work streams: evaluations, model access agreements, risk taxonomies, evidence standards, incident reporting, model-weight security, and common testing practices.
+Declarations can be vague, but the institute network, safety-framework commitments, and scientific reports create more concrete work streams: evaluations, model access agreements, risk taxonomies, evidence standards, incident reporting, model-weight security, content provenance, and common testing practices.

 The process is especially important because frontier AI does not map neatly onto national borders.
 Model developers, cloud providers, chip supply chains, open-weight releases, data flows, cyber risks, and synthetic media all cross jurisdictions.
 Summit diplomacy is an attempt to create coordination before accidents, competitive pressure, or strategic rivalry set the default rules.